reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 />
 ```

 The above example binds the validation callback inline and so it will pass a new function prop every time it renders– effectively bypassing `shouldComponentUpdate` entirely.
-[Here is a demo](codesandbox://when-to-use-derived-state/derived-state-anti-pattern) that uses a timer to illustrate this problem.
-Because it might break at any time your component needs to accept new props, this design pattern is inherently fragile.
+Even before `getDerivedStateFromProps` was introduced, this exact pattern led to bugs in `componentWillReceiveProps`.
+[Here is another demo that shows it.](https://codesandbox.io/s/jl0w6r9w59)

 Hopefully it's clear by now why unconditionally overriding state with props is a bad idea.
 But what if we were to only update the state when the email prop changes?
 We'll take a look at that pattern next.